Afraid (The Neighbourhood song)

 "Afraid" is a song by American alternative pop group the Neighbourhood.
 The song was written by group members Jesse Rutherford, Zach Abels and Jeremy Freedman, and was produced by Justyn Pilbrow and Emile Haynie.
 It serves as the second single to their debut studio album, I Love You, which was released on April 19, 2013 via Columbia Records.

 The lyrics of "Afraid" can be interpreted in many ways, but it mainly deals with anxiety and depression, hence the lyrics in the hook/chorus "When I wake up, I'm afraid / Somebody else might take my place".
 The song has been praised by Billboard for its "edgy, subtle hooks".
-The song was featured in an episode of the television show "The Vampire Diaries".

 Chopped Not Slopped Remix

 The Neighbourhood collaborated with OG Ron C for the "Chopped Not Slopped" remix of "Afraid".
 Jesse Rutherford explains that when they "reached out to artists to do remixes it was kind of a weird idea to expand outside of our direct family.
 Then the idea came up about having OG Ron C take a shot at giving our record his Houston touch.
 We thought it’d be cool to have someone who, like us, made a name for themselves and their movement in their own way.
 No one told them they had to slow things down or make purple the color of their culture.
 They did it themselves.
 So now black and white is getting some purple mixed in."